gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/example.rst

         if window is not None:
             await window.async_create_tab()

-If there is a key window, add a tab to it.
+If there is a current terminal window, add a tab to it.
 The new tab uses the default profile.

 .. code-block:: python